Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Preliminaries

 Let $W$ be a well-generated complex reflection group of rank $n$, and let $T\subseteq W$ denote the set of {\it all\/} (complex) reflections in the group.
 Let $\ell_T:W\to\mathbb{Z}$ denote the word length in terms of the generators $T$.
 This word length is called {\it absolute length\/} or {\it reflection length}.
 Furthermore, we define a partial order $\le_T$ on $W$ by

 This partial order is called {\it absolute order} or {\it reflection order}.
-As is well-known and easy to see, the relation \eqref{eq:absord} is equivalent to the statement that every shortest representation of $u$ by reflections occurs as an initial segment in some shortest product representation of $w$ by reflections.
+As is well-known and easy to see, the equation in \eqref{eq:absord} is equivalent to the statement that every shortest representation of $u$ by reflections occurs as an initial segment in some shortest product representation of $w$ by reflections.

 Now fix a (generalised) Coxeter element\footnote{An element of an irreducible well-generated complex reflection group $W$ of rank $n$ is called a {\it Coxeter element} if it is {\it regular} in the sense of Springer \cite{SpriAA} (see also \cite[Def.~11.21]{LeTaAA}) and of order $d_n$.
 An element of $W$ is called regular if it has an eigenvector which lies in no reflecting hyperplane of a reflection of $W$.
 It follows from an observation of Lehrer and Springer, proved uniformly by Lehrer and Michel \cite{LeMiAA} (see \cite[Theorem~11.28]{LeTaAA}), that there is always a regular element of order $d_n$ in an irreducible well-generated complex reflection group $W$ of rank $n$.
 More generally, if a well-generated complex reflection group $W$ decomposes as $W\cong W_1\times W_2\times\dots\times W_k$, where the $W_i$'s are irreducible, then a Coxeter element of $W$ is an element of the form $c=c_1c_2\cdots c_k$, where $c_i$ is a Coxeter element of $W_i$, $i=1,2,\dots,k$.
 If $W$ is a {\it real\/} reflection group, that is, if all generators in $T$ have order $2$, then the notion of generalised Coxeter element given above reduces to that of a Coxeter element in the classical sense (cf.\ \cite[Sec.~3.16]{HumpAC}).} $c\in W$ and a positive integer $m$.
 The {\it $m$-divisible non-crossing partitions} $NC^m(W)$ are defined as the set